Sneaky Sunday

-Sneaky Sunday is an Atlanta-based nightlife and entertainment review website that hosts recommendations for bars, clubs, restaurants, hotels, leisure activities and live entertainment venues in over 90 U.S. cities.
+Sneaky Sunday was an Atlanta-based nightlife and entertainment review website that hosted recommendations for bars, clubs, restaurants, hotels, leisure activities and live entertainment venues in over 90 U.S. cities.
 The founders describe their target audience as "young professionals."
+As of January 25, 2013, Sneaky Sunday is no longer online.

 Features

 Sneaky Sunday has an online database of recommendations and rankings of over 50 categories of local restaurants, bars, music venues, and hotels in over 90 major U.S. cities.
 Visitors to the site choose their city of interest and navigate through four main categories: bars/clubs, restaurants, live entertainment, and hotels/leisure.
 Each category is broken out into sub-categories that contain recommendations for only the best venues within a category (i.e. Best Dive Bar, Best Beer Selection, etc.).

 Other site features include a daily events calendar in every city with listings for the next 30 days of all major local events within music, sports, live theater, art, comedy, dance, and special events.
 Each venue can also feature maps, user reviews, short-form video (SneakySunday TV), and SMS messaging.
 Visitors have the ability to make restaurant reservations through OpenTable .com as well.